Teaching Students to Open Presents plus a FREEBIE for You

 • Limit the number of presents.
 Go for 1-2 fun things; don’t worry about all the kids getting the exact same number of items.
 That is not fair to anyone involved.

 • Give the child time to open the presents on their own schedule.
-My son loves opening presents, but I still find I need to space them out, and give him time to play with the items in between.
+My son loves opening presents, but I still find I need to space them out and give him time to play with the items in between.

 • Remove all unnecessary wrapping.
-If they toy is shrink-wrapped, then remove all the packaging before wrapping the item.
+If the toy is shrink-wrapped, then remove all the packaging before wrapping the item.
 This was hard for some of my family.
-They loved how it looked in the box, and did not want to remove it before wrapping.
+They loved how it looked in the box and did not want to remove it before wrapping.
 However, more often than not, my son lost all interest before someone found scissors strong enough to cut through all the security wrapping.

 • Put batteries in ahead of time if needed.
 For the same reason above, you want the child to enjoy the toy immediately when unwrapping it.